zakaria-lahyani/permiso/docs/developer-portal/api-explorer.md

 - Test with different user permissions
 - Validate rate limiting behavior

-The API Explorer is an essential tool for understanding and integrating with the Keystone Authentication System.
+The API Explorer is an essential tool for understanding and integrating with the permiso Authentication System.
 Use it to explore the API, test your integrations, and ensure your applications work correctly with the authentication platform.